FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Basic FPL Draft strategy tips for beginners in Fantasy Premier League Draft

-Beginners rarely lose because of a "bad draft."
-They lose because of flawed decision logic.
-In Draft, there's no reset button — no budget flexibility, no chips, no instant squad rebuilds.
-The strategy is simpler, but stricter: manage scarcity better than your opponents.
+In Draft, there's no reset button: no budget flexibility, no chips, no instant squad rebuilds.
+The core task is to manage scarcity better than your opponents.
+To win your league, read our full FPL Draft Strategy & Tips guide

 1) Think in Minutes First, Points Second

-• Avoid heavy rotation risks and "maybe he'll break through" picks
+• Avoid heavy rotation risks and "maybe they'll break through" picks

-A player who consistently plays 85–90 minutes is often more valuable than a high-profile substitute with potential.
+A player who plays 85–90 minutes is often more valuable than a flashy substitute with potential.

 2) Respect Positional Scarcity (Especially Forwards)

-If you see that a positional tier is about to disappear and your next pick is far away, take the player now — even if he isn't your favourite option.
+If a positional tier is about to disappear and your next pick is far away, take the player now.
+The tier matters more than the name.

 Beginners often burn it after one big Gameweek performance or social media hype.
 Strong managers save waiver priority for situations like: